Amit72777/Strings-/README.md

-# string-python
+# string
-this is my 1st python repository
+this is my string  repository